MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/teamcenter-plm-netapp-files-content.md

 **Replicate data across availability zones.** Azure NetApp Files offers two important features: [availability zone volume placement](/azure/azure-netapp-files/use-availability-zones) and [cross-zone replication](/azure/azure-netapp-files/cross-zone-replication-introduction).
 Both contribute to HA architectures across availability zones for Teamcenter Root FSC and Oracle or SQL database servers.

 We recommend that you use availability zone volume placement to ensure that the Teamcenter Oracle or SQL database servers, together with their associated data, are located in the same availability zone.
-This placement enhances performance by reducing network latency and provides fault isolation, enabling seamless fail over within the availability zone in case of failure when implemented together with Oracle Data Guard or SQL Server Always On availability groups.
+This placement enhances performance by reducing network latency and provides fault isolation, enabling seamless failover within the availability zone in case of failure when implemented together with Oracle Data Guard or SQL Server Always On availability groups.

 You should use cross-zone replication when you require data redundancy and HA across multiple availability zones and don't want to use or require application-level replication.
 If you use cross-zone replication, any changes made in one availability zone are automatically replicated to volumes in other zones.
 This replication ensures data consistency and enables fail over to a secondary zone in case of a zone-level failure.
 It enhances data protection, disaster recovery, and overall system resilience for Teamcenter Root FSC file data.